dougal/pincountpodcast.com/README.md

     $ ./bin/new_episode

-Creates a new directory at `episodes/x` with a Markdown file for the blog post at `episodes/x/shownotes.md`.
+Creates a new directory at `episodes/x` with a Markdown file for the shownotes at `episodes/x/shownotes.md`.
+Creates a new Git branch, `episode-x`, and commits the generated shownotes file to this branch.

 Building the Webpages